- Geographic Focus Areas

 Gifts and challenges associated with food systems are related to religious beliefs and communities of faith.
 Religious leaders today need knowledge and skills for participating in and leading conversations about food, food systems, and justice.
 Students who are conversant about food and faith can work with congregations to raise awareness and find solutions for broken and unjust food systems.
 The call to this work is at the center of the Gospel.

-Jill Crainshaw, Associate Dean for Academic Affairs and Professor of Worship and Liturgical Theology
+Jill Crainshaw, Blackburn Professor of Worship and Liturgical Theology

 My journey as believer, minister, and scholar has led me to the conviction that the paramount challenge for the Church and for the human species is stewardship of Creation.
 Issues related to food touch on almost every other issue related to that stewardship.
 My theological education did not adequately prepare me to lead in this area.
 Now that I’m one of those charged with educating religious leaders, I want to equip them with what they need.